brevzin/cpp_proposals/2996_reflection/reflection.md

 [6a]{.pnum}
 Let F denote a standard library function or function template.
 Unless F is designated addressable function, it is unspecified if or how a reflection value designating the associated entity can be formed.
-[For example, `std::meta::members_of` might not return reflections of standard functions that an implementation handles through an extra-linguistic mechanism.]{.note}
+[For example, it is possible that `std::meta::members_of` will not return reflections of standard library functions that an implementation handles through an extra-linguistic mechanism.]{.note}

 [6b]{.pnum}
 Let `C` denote a standard library class or class template specialization.
 It is unspecified if or how a reflection value can be formed to any private member of `C`, or what the names of such members may be.